abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 As you would see shortly, the concept of types has to do a lot with the concept of functions.

-What are types
-===
+On types and sets again
+---

 > "Every propositional function φ(x)—so it is contended—has, in addition to its range of truth, a range of significance, i.e. a range within which x must lie if φ(x) is to be a proposition at all, whether true or false.
 This is the first point in the theory of types; the second point is that ranges of significance form types, i.e. if x belongs to the range of significance of φ(x), then there is a class of objects, the *type* of x, all of which must also belong to the range of significance of φ(x)" --- Bertrand Russell - Principles of Mathematics

-On types and sets again
----

 In the last section, we almost fell in the trap of explaining types as something that is are "like sets, but... " (e.g. they are like sets, but a term can only be a member of one type).
 However, while it may be technically true, any such explanation would not be at all appropriate, as, while types started as alternative to sets, they actually ended up being quite different.
 So, thinking in terms of sets won't get you far.
 Indeed, if we take the proverbial set theorist from the previous section, and ask them about types, their truthful response would have be:

 > "Have you seen a set?
 Well, it has nothing to do with it.

+Type theory
+===

 So let's see how do we define a type theory in its own right.